 Now right-click on "Windows Media Player Network Sharing" service and select "Stop".
 It'll stop the service.

 4. Now you'll need to register "WMPBand.dll" file.

 5. That's it.
-Now run Windows Media Player, minimize it and select "Toolbars -> Windows Media Player" option by right-clicking on the Taskbar and you'll be able to enjoy the Taskbar Toolbar aka Taskband in Windows 7.
+Now run Windows Media Player and minimize it.
+Now right-click on Taskbar and select "Toolbars -> Windows Media Player" option and ready to enjoy the Taskbar Toolbar aka Taskband in Windows 7.

 Thanks to "Justin Buser" @ WinMatrix for sharing it...